|

 the miller supposedly came from here

-(north of Robin Hood's Bay) **Lastingham is about a 1.5 miles S.E. of Hartoft End.
+(north of Robin Hood's Bay) I find that there is an historical reason why these North Yorkshire places are associated with Robyn Hode, but this association developed at least a generation after Robyn rode and strode in this part of England **Lastingham is about a 1.5 miles S.E. of Hartoft End.
 Rosedale Abbey lies about 2 miles to the north of Hartoft.
-To the south is Cropton which has a Norman Motte & Bailey ("Castle Mound") & about 5 miles to the south lies Pickering Castle, originally Norman which had additions in the late 1100's and early 1200's.
+To the south is Cropton which has a Norman Motte & Bailey ('Castle Mound') and about 5 miles to the south lies Pickering Castle, originally Norman which had additions in the late 1100's and early 1200's.
 The castle includes towers, walls & dungeons.9 In 1323 Edward II spent most of August here after an abortive campaign in Scotland and many other kings visited here for hunting purposes.
-In 1399 Richard II was held prisoner here by Henry Bolingbroke who had landed in Holderness after being exiled.11.
-Is it possible that Robert Hode was at one time held here, for there are many geographical references to him in the local vicinity?
+In 1399 Richard II was temporarily held prisoner here by Henry Bolingbroke who had landed in Holderness after being exiled.11.

 Hathersage